mide42/ListOfLets/README.md

 # ListOfLets

-Names of software technologies ending with _"-let"_, e.g. Applet or Servlet.
+Document with names of software technologies ending with _"-let"_, e.g. Applet or Servlet.

+Started in March 2015.